-Live Tweet Collection
+10.1.4 Live Tweet Collection

 Live tweets were obtained through the use of the Tweepy package to stream current tweets per hour from the Twitter API.
-Spam filter detection,, data pre-processing and language detection are also conducted on this data and are defined within this python script 'tweet_collector.py', these functions will be described in the relevant sections in Data processing section.
+Spam filter detection, data pre-processing and language detection are also conducted on this data and are defined within this python script 'tweet_collector.py', these functions are described in the relevant sections in the Data processing section.

-When this script, 'tweet_collector.py', is ran it firstly initialises the CSV files for storing tweets and tweets that have been assigned polarities by the VADER.
-More importantly it initialises the spam filter and trains it based on the pre-labelled spam dataset.
+On the initial running of the 'tweet_collector.py' script the CSV files for storing tweets and tweets are initialised, which will contain the polarities assigned by the VADER analyser.
+More importantly, it initialises the spam filter and trains it based on the pre-labelled spam dataset.